NEWS

 Marcos added that when objects in the Arjuna asteroid belt approach Earth within a range of 2.8 million miles at low velocities of around 2,200 miles per hour, they become mini-moons.
 Their geocentric energy becomes negative, and the object may become a temporary moon of the Earth, just like the "2024 PT5."
 Once it has completed its two-month rotation in Earth’s orbit, it will break free from Earth’s gravity and return to the Arjuna asteroid belt in the heliocentric orbit of the Sun.
 But even after it leaves Earth’s orbit, it will remain in proximity for a few more months, making another approach in January 2025, according to CBS News.
 Soon enough, it will be directed back to its own path where it will orbit for the next 30 years.

-However, while accompanying the Earth, 2024 PT5 will not be visible to the naked eye of skywatchers, due to its small size.
+Unfortunately, skywatchers won’t be able to see 2024 PT5 with the naked eye due to its small size.
 "The object is too small and dim for typical amateur telescopes and binoculars.
 However, the object is well within the brightness range of typical telescopes used by professional astronomers," Marcos told Space.com.
 "A telescope with a diameter of at least 30 inches plus a CCD or CMOS detector is needed to observe this object, a 30-inch telescope and a human eye behind it will not be enough."
 Another surprising fact that this study has revealed is that this mini-moon could possibly be a piece ejected from an impact on the original Earth’s moon, and hence could be a piece of the Moon itself, per the New York Times.
 This is not the first mini-moon to be discovered.
 The researchers noted in the paper that two mini-moon events had occurred in 1981 and 2022.

 More Stories on Good